Some of them are as follows:

 4) Server-Side Rendering Attack

-There are instances where developers have to render the application through the server-side.
-Unfortunately, this can increase the probability of data leak.
+There are instances where developers have to render the application through the server side.
+Unfortunately, this can increase the probability of data leaks.
 If you are using JSON strings that convert data into strings, you should always look out for server-side rendering attacks inside your code.
 If you have not found the context.
 Data, it will be more difficult for you to detect server-side rendering attacks.

 5) Insecure Randomness